anurag-laddi/Real-crypto-tracker-site/README.md

 ### How to Use Real-Crypto-Tracker-Site?

-1. **Visit the Website**: Open your web browser and go to [https://real-crypto-tracker-site.com](https://real-crypto-tracker-site.com).
+1. **Visit the Website**: Open your web browser and go to https://real-crypto-tracker-site.netlify.app/.

 2. **Explore Cryptocurrency Prices**: Once you're on the website, you'll see a list of popular cryptocurrencies along with their current prices.
 You can scroll through the list to see more cryptocurrencies or use the search bar to find a specific one.

 3. **Track Real-Time Prices**: The prices on Real-Crypto-Tracker-Site are updated in real-time, so you'll always have the latest information at your fingertips.
 You can see how the prices are changing over time and make informed decisions about buying or selling cryptocurrencies.

-4. **Additional Features**: Real-Crypto-Tracker-Site also offers additional features like historical price charts, market trends, and price alerts.
-These tools can help you analyze the market and make strategic decisions.

 ### Why Use Real-Crypto-Tracker-Site?